Chris Pressley

-Chris Pressley (born August 8, 1986) is a former American football fullback.
-He went undrafted in the 2009 NFL Draft after playing for five years for the University of Wisconsin–Madison Badgers.
+Chris Pressley (born August 8, 1986) is an American former professional football player who was a fullback in the National Football League (NFL).
+He went undrafted in the 2009 NFL draft after playing college football for five years with the Wisconsin Badgers.
 Pressley's maximum back squat weight is 770 pounds (349 kg), and he has been videotaped squatting 605 pounds nine times in a row with no assistive equipment.

-Early years
+Early life

 Pressley, a 5'11", 260-pound fullback, was born and raised in Woodbury, New Jersey, just outside Philadelphia.
 He was selected as All-County, All-South Jersey and All-State during his senior year in 2003–04 while playing for Woodbury High School.
 His high school football coach was former Pittsburgh Steelers linebacker Zack Valentine, who won Super Bowl XIV as a member of the famous "Steel Curtain" defense.

 College career

 From 2004 to 2009, Pressley played for the Badgers under head coaches Barry Alvarez (2004–05) and Bret Bielema (2005–09).
 A broken ankle just before the start of the 2005 season sidelined him for the year, so he used his redshirt eligibility and stayed for one extra season.
 Pressley’s collegiate statistics were not outstanding, but his hard work ethic and willingness to sacrifice his body landed him on an NFL roster after going undrafted in 2009.